russticate/TypedActionSheet/README.md

 # TypedActionSheet
-An extension method to add types to the Xamarin.Forms ActionSheet.
+An extension method to add type support to the Xamarin.Forms actionsheet.

 #WIP PROOF OF CONCEPT.